This Rowing Machine Buyer’s Guide outlines exactly what you need to know to buy a new rower!

 If you intend to use the rower for strictly home use, any unit you choose will be fine.
 However, if you plan to use it commercially, make sure to choose a machine that’s commercial-grade and built for heavy use.

-If you row on the water, you will need a machine that best simulates conditions you’re used to and one that will enable you to train on.
+If you row on the water, you will need a rowing machine that best simulates on-the-water rowing.

-It will be important to choose a machine that has a life-like rowing motion and adjustable resistance.
+It will be important to choose a machine that has a life-like rowing motion and variable resistance that mimics a boat in the water.

 Are you going to share this rowing machine?

-If you’re not the only person that’s going to use the machine, it’s important to purchase a machine that has adjustable resistance to accommodate the different strength/ fitness levels for all users.
+If you’re not the only person that’s going to use the rowing machine, it’s important to purchase a model that has varying resistance strength to accommodate the different levels of users.

-Also, keep in mind that each machine has a different weight and height capacity so make sure you choose a rower that is suitable for all users.
+Also, keep in mind that each rowing machine has a different weight and height capacity.
+Make sure you choose a rower that is suitable for all users.

-Step #4 – Learn About The Four Different Resistance Types
+Step #4 – Learn About The Different Resistance Types

 I believe choosing a budget and resistance type are the two most important steps in the ‘Rowing Machine Buyer’s Guide’.